Senior Writer: Rahul Jade

 IBM’s annual The Cost of a Data Breach report shows that the average cost of a data breach is 4.24 million dollars.

-If your business can ensure SaaS security in the cloud through a better cloud security framework and security policies, the data will be safe.
+If your business can ensure Software as a Service security in the cloud through a better cloud security framework and security policies, the data will be safe.
 Safe data means happy customers.
 Thus, SaaS security solutions can boost your sales or bring them down depending on your efforts to safeguard the data.

 SaaS apps are usually secure if service providers comply with regulatory guidelines.
-But there are some known risks you should know as a user of SaaS software management.
+But there are some known risks you should know as a user of SaaS management software.

 When data is in transit, it is more vulnerable to attacks.
 The people accessing, modifying, and sharing the data are the weak links in the transit chain.
 We will discuss how to secure the data later in the blog.

 Multiply data-in-transit transactions by the number of SaaS apps and the number of users in your company.
 The number is a lot.
-It is a SaaS security risk because every transaction is vulnerable to cyber threats.
+It is a software as a service (SaaS) security risk because every transaction is vulnerable to cyber threats.

 Shadow IT is when team members use SaaS products without company approval.
 Such usage is vulnerable and unknown to you and your IT security team.

 The convenience offered by SaaS software can sometimes make companies overlook the vulnerabilities of cloud solutions.
-Ignoring potential SaaS security risks can lead to compliance issues or costly data breaches.
+Ignoring potential SaaS security challanges can lead to compliance issues or costly data breaches.

 78% of IT managers believe poor security is one of the biggest barriers to the adoption of cloud technologies.
 In cloud computing, SaaS security refers to securing data held in a third-party data center without compromising+61 its control and accessibility.